The main symptoms are sudden onset of

 - Anyone who is ill should avoid going to work, especially food handlers or caregivers, until at least 48 hours after symptoms have stopped.
 Even after they are well, people can carry the virus in their stool for a few days so careful hand washing should continue.

-- If several members of a family are sick with vomiting and diarrhea, clean up at once and disinfect the floors, counters and furniture with a dilute bleach solution (at least one part household bleach to 50 parts water - e.g. four teaspoons of bleach [20mls] to one litre of water - exercise caution with surfaces that can be damaged by bleach) once everyone is well.
-Visitors should be asked to stay away while there are sick people in the house and for a few days after until the house is cleaned.
+- If several members of a family are sick with vomiting and diarrhea, clean up at once with soap and water.
+Once clean up then disinfect all surfaces (e.g., floors, counters and furniture) with a dilute bleach solution (at least one part household bleach to 50 parts water - e.g. four teaspoons of bleach [20mls] to one litre of water and one minute of contact time).
+Once everyone is well, then use the same concentration of bleach solution to distinfect commonly touched surfaces.
+Visitors should be asked to stay away until there are no sick people in the house and the frequently touched surfaces have been disinfected.

-- It is recommended that the person cleaning up vomit or diarrhea wear a surgical mask, easily obtained at any pharmacy; disposable, waterproof gloves and clothes that can be changed and washed in hot water.
+- It is recommended that the person cleaning up vomit or diarrhea wears disposable, waterproof gloves and clothes that can be changed and washed.

-- Laundry should also be washed in hot water and detergent.
+- Laundry should also be washed in water and detergent.

 - Bathrooms and toilet areas need special care.
 They should be disinfected often with a dilute bleach solution.
 Household cleaners other than bleach are not effective.